-Whilst we are guided by national scenarios developed by the government we also employ organisations such as energy savings trust, centre for sustainable energy and Regen to tailor them to the NGED regions.
+Whilst we are guided by national scenarios developed by BEIS, we also employ organisations such as Energy Savings Trust, Centre for Sustainable Energy and RegenSW to tailor them to the WPD regions.

-To aid consistency in the development of operability frameworks, we have aligned future NGED scenarios to those used by National Grid Electricity System Operator in our shaping sub-transmission documents.
+To aid consistency in the development of Operability Frameworks, we have aligned future WPD scenarios to those used by National Grid in our Shaping Sub-transmission documents.

 The detailed understanding that we gain informs the development of our innovation programme to deliver solutions for the potential problems we expect to encounter.
 Wherever possible, we also ensure that our projects are scalable and capable of providing more generic solutions that can be adopted irrespective of the specific type and level of Low Carbon Technologies (LCTs) in the network.
+We innovate to ensure an efficient transition to a DSO.